 Pensions have the reputation of being confusing, but they needn’t be.
 Here we give a brief summary of what a pension is and why it might be a good idea for you.

-Well, one significant advantage is the tax relief.
 To encourage people to save for their retirement, the Government offers the following:

 The law and tax rates may change in the future, and the value of tax relief depends on your individual circumstances.

 How do I access my money?

 If you're aged 55 or over and have a defined contribution pension pot, there are various ways you can access your pension savings.